Google Consent Mode V2: Setup, signals and how to verify it

 Axeptio works differently.
 Rather than the standard GCS parameter, Axeptio tracks consent through vendor names stored in axeptio_authorized_vendors and pushes an axeptio_update event to the dataLayer when consent changes.
 On the server side, create an Event Data variable for axeptio_consent_state and condition each tag on whether the relevant vendor name (e.g., google_analytics) is present in that variable.
 The category-to-signal mapping for Consent Mode V2 is configured inside the Axeptio platform itself.

-How to check whether Consent Mode V2 Is working?
+How to check whether Consent Mode V2 is working

 Three methods are used in combination.